For a list of orchards spanning the four corners of the Twin Cities metro area, visit our ultimate FFTC Guide to Twin Cities Apple Orchards.

 Prices: Admission to the orchard to enjoy the kids play area, petting farm and market is free Mon-Thurs.
-A $5/pp fee is charged Fri-Sun and includes a wagon ride to the orchard.
+A $5/pp fee is charged Fri-Sun to pick-your-own apples.
 Wristbands can be purchased for $10-$15 Fri-Sun that cover the orchard activities.
 These include wagon rides to the orchard, corn box play, apple cannon, corn maze, zip line & cow train.
 An extensive menu of apple treats and lunch items are available in the barn.

 Minnetonka Orchards | Minnetrista

 Family owned and operated, beginning as Apple Farm in 1976, Minnetonka Orchards, near Minnetrista, has grown into a beautiful orchard destination.
 Gianna has visited two times with many years in between and each time, she was happily surprised at what awaited.
 As the orchard is under new ownership, we don’t have all the details on what awaits orchard-goers when they visit this fall but here are some notes from previous trips:

 - The orchard is open every day from 10am-7pm.

 - Hayrides are $3/pp weekdays, included on weekends.
 Hayrides weekends only.

 - On weekends, the grill is open and the orchard does not allow outside food to be brought in.

 - The playground, petting zoo–Owen’s Barnyard–the Hay mountain, giant sandbox and the corn crib slide are sites the kids won’t want to miss.

 - There are walking trails throughout the orchard and it’s a beautiful self paced tour.